v3io/frames/README.md

   client.create("stream", "/mystream", attrs={"shards": 6})
   ```

-- Create a stream named "stream1" in a "my_streams" directory in the client's data container:
+- Create a stream named "stream1" in a "my_streams" directory in the client's data container.
   The stream has 24 shards (default) and a retention period of 2 hours:

   ```python